MicrosoftDocs/visualstudio-docs/docs/debugger/refresh-an-app-javascript.md

   - "FSharp"
   - "C++"
 helpviewer_keywords:
-  - "JavaScript debugging, refreshing pages [Windows Store apps]"
+  - "JavaScript debugging, refreshing pages [UWP apps]"
-  - "debugging, refreshing pages [Windows Store apps]"
+  - "debugging, refreshing pages [UWP apps]"
-  - "DOM Explorer, Refresh [Windows Store apps]"
+  - "DOM Explorer, Refresh [UWP apps]"
-  - "Refresh [Windows Store apps]" ms.assetid: fd99ee60-fa94-46df-8b17-369f60bfd908
+  - "Refresh [UWP apps]"
+ms.assetid: fd99ee60-fa94-46df-8b17-369f60bfd908
 caps.latest.revision: 20
 author: "mikejo5000"
 ms.author: "mikejo"
 manager: "ghogen"
 ---
-# Refresh a UWP or Windows Store App
+# Refresh a UWP or Windows 8.1 App
 ![Applies to Windows and Windows Phone](../debugger/media/windows_and_phone_content.png "windows_and_phone_content")

  You can make changes to your code while you're debugging, and then refresh a Store app using JavaScript by choosing the **Refresh Windows app** button on the **Debug** toolbar.
 Choosing this button reloads the app without stopping and restarting the debugger.
 The Refresh feature enables you to modify HTML, CSS, and JavaScript code and quickly see the result.
-This feature is supported for both Windows Store and Windows Phone Store apps.
+This feature is supported for UWP and Windows 8.1 apps.

  Refresh doesn't maintain your app state or reflect the following changes to your app: